fador/mineserver/README.md

 *  /reload : Reload admins and configuration
 *  /give nick id/alias (count) : Gives nick count pieces of id/alias. count = 1 is used if it is not provided.
 Support for over 64 items.
 Aliases configurable with item_alias.cfg
 *  /rules nick : Shows server rules (from rules.txt) to nick
-*  /gps (nick) : Without nick shows own coordinates.
-With nick shows nick's coordinates
+*  /gps (nick) : Without nick shows own coordinates & heading.
+With nick shows nick's coordinates & heading
 *  /settime (time) : Sets server time. time = 0-24000 (0 and 24000 is day and about 15000 is night)
+*  /mute nick (mutemsg) : Mutes user with optional mute message
+*  /unmute nick : Unmutes user

 ### Compiling
 Depends on (and tested with):